zachary7829/DuoGem/README.md

 # DuoGem
-Simple A Hat in Time hack that gives you multiple gems.
+Simple A Hat in Time hack that makes it so that when you collect a gem, you'll get 2 gems.
+Requires Cheat Engine.